ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 All objects now have a shadow.
 It makes the image a little bit more tangible.
-Walk and especially throw animations feels better now.
+Walk and especially throw animations feel better now.

 Initially, shadow was an ellipse with gradient.
 Later it was replaced by two semi-transparent hexagons